 IV.
-Outcomes
+OUTCOMES

-As we have shown above, Ecochallenge.org programs offer case studies for effective behavior change toward sustainability.
-Discussion Courses are designed to be self-facilitated in small groups and are used in faith communities, businesses, and educational institutions - places where people are generally already organized in some way.
-Using Ecochallenge.org's pedagogical model of shared discovery, personal reflection, and positive action, the Discussion Courses lead participants through a transformative learning experience that leads to long-term behavior change.
+As we have shown above, NWEI programs offer case studies for effective behavior change toward sustainability.
+NWEI Discussion Courses are designed to be self-facilitated in small groups and are used in faith communities, businesses, and educational institutions - places where people are generally already organized in some way.
+Using NWEI's pedagogical model of shared discovery, personal reflection, and positive action, the Discussion Courses lead participants through a transformative learning experience that leads to long-term behavior change.
 Discussion Course participants overwhelmingly comment on the importance of discussion with others and commitment to action as the most important aspects of the courses to their learning and growth.
-And Discussion Courses have seen real results.
+And NWEI courses have seen real results.
 Survey results since 2014 indicate that:

-- 55 percent of Discussion Course participants purchased energy or water efficient household products more after participating in their Discussion Course. - 66 percent purchased local and organic food products more often. - · 66 percent reduced household waste. - 70 percent reduced household energy and/or water use. - 96 percent found the support of their discussion group to be helpful or very helpful in inspiring them to make personal changes.
+- 55 percent of Discussion Course participants purchased energy or water efficient household products more after participating in their NWEI Discussion Course. - 66 percent purchased local and organic food products more often. - 66 percent reduced household waste. - 70 percent reduced household energy and/or water use. - 96 percent found the support of their discussion group to be helpful or very helpful in inspiring them to make personal changes.

-While the starting point for most Ecochallenge participants is with changing an old or creating a new habit instead of knowledge acquisition, Ecochallenges also take people through Ecochallenge.org's pedagogical model, leading them to personal reflection and shared learning.
-Ecochallenge participants show lasting behavior change and transformed assumptions.
-In the 2016 Ecochallenge:
+While the starting point for most EcoChallenge participants is with changing an old or creating a new habit instead of knowledge acquisition, the EcoChallenge also takes people through NWEI's pedagogical model, leading them to personal reflection and shared learning.
+EcoChallenge participants show lasting behavior change and transformed assumptions.
+In the 2016 EcoChallenge:

-- 71 percent of Ecochallenge survey respondents definitely anticipated continuing the new behaviors they developed during the Ecochallenge.
-27 percent anticipated continuing their chosen Challenge in some way. - 59 percent of survey respondents said that achieving their goals was their favorite part of the Ecochallenge, while 27 percent said engaging with their team was their favorite part. - Of the 61,793 actions selected, 73 percent were daily actions, which led to changing old or building new habits, versus one-time actions like installing solar panels or low-flow faucets. - Over 86 percent of responding participants judged themselves to be "moderately successful" to "100% successful" in achieving their goals.
+- 71 percent of EcoChallenge survey respondents definitely anticipated continuing the new behaviors they developed during the EcoChallenge.
+27 percent anticipated continuing their chosen Challenge in some way. - 59 percent of survey respondents said that achieving their goals was their favorite part of the EcoChallenge, while 27 percent said engaging with their team was their favorite part. - Of the 61,793 actions selected, 73 percent were daily actions, which led to changing old or building new habits, versus one-time actions like installing solar panels or lowflow faucets. - Over 86 percent of responding participants judged themselves to be "moderately successful" to "100% successful" in achieving their goals.

-V. Conclusion
+V. CONCLUSION

-In 1993, Ecochallenge.org (then Northwest Earth Institute) founders Dick and Jeanne Roy saw the great global need of inspiring people to take responsibility for Earth.
-Because of this recognized need, Ecochallenge.org's programs were originally founded on transformative learning principles.
-Through Ecochallenge.org's process of personal reflection, shared discovery and positive action, the Ecochallenges and Discussion Courses transform participants' assumptions about the world and their roles in creating change.
+In 1993, Northwest Earth Institute founders Dick and Jeanne Roy saw the great global need of inspiring people to take responsibility for Earth.
+Because of this recognized need, NWEI programs were originally founded on transformative learning principles.
+Through NWEI's process of personal reflection, shared discovery and positive action, the Discussion Courses and EcoChallenge transform participants' assumptions about the world and their roles in creating change.

 As the urgency of our global crises continues to rise, it has become clear that, in addition to transformed assumptions, immediate behavior change is greatly needed if we are to effectively address these challenges.
 Both individual transformation and broad culture change are necessary to form systems that are sustainable and resilient.
-The behavior change encouraged by Ecochallenge.org's programs scales up individual actions into culture change.
-Ecochallenge.org's programs support participating individuals in finding ways to take meaningful sustainability actions in their own lives, as well as in their educational institutions, businesses, communities, and in the world at large.
+The behavior change encouraged by NWEI programs scales up individual actions into culture change in the groups and organizations through which they participate in NWEI programs.
+NWEI programs support participating individuals in finding ways to take meaningful sustainability actions in their own lives, as well as in their educational institutions, businesses, communities and in the world at large.

 VI.
-Works Referenced
+WORKS REFERENCED